 At its most basic, a logo is a small, symbolic piece of artwork that represents a business.
 But, we’ve dug a bit deeper than that.
 When you set aside all the design trends and fancy fonts, at its core, a logo must:

 3- Be versatile.

 In fact, I’ll go one step further.
 Every design choice in your logo should exist only to serve and strengthen the four items listed above.
 And, if you meet these four requirements, many other commonly cited logo must-haves, like simplicity and memorability, naturally follow.

-Here are 6 contemporary logo design trends that are hot in 2018 (plus 2 trends that you should avoid).
+Here are six contemporary logo design trends hot in 2018 (plus two trends you should avoid).

 1. Creative typography

 The text often supports the visual mark of a logo.

 Some logos (including crowdspring’s logo) are made up entirely of text – these are called lettermarks, logotypes, or wordmarks.

 You must get from your designer vector files for logos that use creative typography since these will be unique files you will not replicate with common fonts.
 This is one reason why crowdspring requires designers to provide vector files to clients in all custom logo design projects on crowdspring.

 Think you can get a perfect score?